Petersen graph: Symmetries

 The Petersen graph is strongly regular (with signature srg(10,3,0,1)).
 It is also symmetric, meaning that it is edge transitive and vertex transitive.
 More strongly, it is 3-arc-transitive: every directed three-edge path in the Petersen graph can be transformed into every other such path by a symmetry of the graph.

 It is one of only 13 cubic distance-regular graphs.

-The automorphism group of the Petersen graph is the symmetric group $S_5$; the action of $S_5$ on the Petersen graph follows from its construction as a Kneser graph.
+The automorphism group of the Petersen graph is the symmetric group S_{5}; the action of S_{5} on the Petersen graph follows from its construction as a Kneser graph.
 The Petersen graph is a core: every homomorphism of the Petersen graph to itself is an automorphism.
 As shown in the figures, the drawings of the Petersen graph may exhibit five-way or three-way symmetry, but it is not possible to draw the Petersen graph in the plane in such a way that the drawing exhibits the full symmetry group of the graph.

 Despite its high degree of symmetry, the Petersen graph is not a Cayley graph.
 It is the smallest vertex-transitive graph that is not a Cayley graph.
 (Note: As stated, this assumes that Cayley graphs need not be connected.
 Some sources require Cayley graphs to be connected, making the two-vertex empty graph the smallest vertex-transitive non-Cayley graph; under the definition given by these sources, the Petersen graph is the smallest connected vertex-transitive graph that is not Cayley.)